fd4s/fs2-kafka/README.md

 ## Contributing

 Pull requests and feedback are welcome.
-Pull requests should usually target the `series/3.x` branch
+Pull requests should usually target the `series/3.x` branch.

 ## Adopters